GarrettJenkinson/informME/README.md

 * MATLICENSE: path to MATLAB license

-These environment variables can be overwritten through optional arguments when running any part of informME.
+Note 2: These environment variables can be overwritten through optional arguments when running any part of informME.
 If these variables are not defined, then the user must pass the corresponding paths as optional arguments.

 D. RUNNING informME